haxpor/blog/_posts/monthly-report/2017-08-01-month-report-july-2017.md

 Here comes July report.

-I changed to present projects hour spent in bar chart instead of pie chart as before for this report (and might continue for next one).
+I slightly changed to present projects-hour spent in bar chart instead of pie chart as before for this report (and likely to continue for next one).
 It's clearer to present in this way if there are lots of projects to show.

 # Total hours spent